benclarkdev/tutorials-for-austin/README.md

 # What is this?
-This is a collection of javascript tutorials.
+This is a collection of articles on being a developer.

 # How does it work?
 I'll post new lessons as I think of them.
 Each lesson will be numbered and labeled.
 Here's the key to their numbering.